-(1) Joint TO properties (Figure 22).
-A joint TO is based on a specific J/AMET, or set of J/AMETs, and built around a template that consists of:

-(a) A specific performance objective requirement (describes the processes and procedures the specific audience needs to accomplish to support the J/AMET IAW approved joint doctrine, such as supporting and enabling tasks).
+- (1) Joint TO properties (Figure 22).
+A joint TO is based on a specific J/AMET, or set of J/AMETs, and built around a template that consists of: - (a) A specific performance objective requirement (describes the processes and procedures the specific audience needs to accomplish to support

-(b) The training situation (describes the operational environment based on conditions selected in Phase I (Requirements) and the training inputs (Master Scenario Event List (MSEL) or MSEL inputs) provided to the training audience).
-The training situation describes both the constraints placed on the training audience by the J/AMET conditions (limited time, marginal communications, etc.) and the inputs to be provided to the training audience.

-(c) The level of performance (describes how well the audience must perform in order to achieve the performance objective).
+- (b) The training situation (describes the operational environment based on conditions selected in Phase I (Requirements) and the training inputs (Master Scenario Event List (MSEL) or MSEL inputs) provided to the training audience).
+The training situation describes both the constraints placed on the training audience by the J/AMET conditions (limited time, marginal communications, etc.) and the inputs to be provided to the training audience. - (c) The level of performance (describes how well the audience must perform in order to achieve the performance objective).
 The level of performance is determined relative to the J/AMET standard.
-A level of performance should answer the questions, who does what, to whom, when, and what is the product(s)?

-(d) The training audience identifies the specific individual(s), section, board, center, cell, staff, or unit who require the training.
+A level of performance should answer the questions, who does what, to whom, when, and what is the product(s)? - (d) The training audience identifies the specific individual(s), section, board, center, cell, staff, or unit who require the training.

 Performance Statement

 JTF executes Sensitive Target Approval and Review (STAR) targeting process with HQ USPACOM to support critical mission objectives.

 Audience

 JTF Targeting Boards, Centers, and Cells; USPACOM JOC

 Training Situation

 CONPLAN Phase II execution, rules of engagement (ROE) and strategic communication precursors not yet in place, political de-escalation is still the official National Security Council (NSC) position.

 Level of Performance